dotJEM/angular-tree/README.md

 Small set of directives that helps to render templates based on tree's In reality calling it a tree-view is a bit missguided as rendering data like this is so incredible easy in angular.

-In essense, all we really need to do is something like:
+In essence, all we really need to do is something like:

 ```html
     <script type="text/ng-template" id="node_template.html">